dmbeastz/phase1finalproject/README.md

 1. Type in the name of a picture you want to see
 2. Press search
 3. Scroll through and find the image of your choice
+4. To search another one refresh the page

 ## License